What are Hearing Boards?

 In order to be eligible for a Peer Board position, you must:

-- Have a cumulative GPA of no less than 2.25 at Puget Sound.
+- Have a cumulative GPA of no less than 2.50 at the University of Puget Sound.

 - Be a full-time undergraduate student at the University of Puget Sound.

-- Be available to participate in Fall and monthly training sessions and be able to perform on a Peer Board for the entire academic year.
+- Be able to serve on Peer Board for the entire academic year.

 - Attend and participate in scheduled hearings and trainings.

-- Continued training sessions will be set once per month throughout the year.
+- Continued training sessions will be offered throughout the academic year.

 What Qualities do we look for in a Hearing Board member?

-- Flexibility: Willing to reconsider viewpoints given new and significant information, willing to make compromises, willing to work as a group member.
+- Flexible: Willing to reconsider viewpoints given new and significant information.
+Able to take on different roles within the group, as needed.

 How to get involved with Hearing Boards: